About this topic

 First Nations people in Australia are burdened by trauma from colonisation and the ongoing transmission of trauma across generations as a result of the forced removal of children from their families and communities (the Stolen Generations).
 Exposure to adverse childhood experiences (including forced removal from family) leads to trauma which is compounded by additional exposure to other stressors associated with racism and socio-economic marginalisation.
 Together, they contribute to the breaking of healthy and protective connections to family and kin and the healthy continuity of family and kin relations (Dudgeon et al. 2021).

 Psychological distress was highest among people aged 18 and over who had both been removed from their natural family themselves and had a relative removed, with almost half (43%) reporting High/Very high psychological distress.
-This compared with about a quarter (26%) for people who had not been removed, nor had a relative removed (Table FC.4).
+This compared with about a quarter (26%) for people who had not been removed, nor had a relative removed (Table FC.6).

 In non-remote areas, perceived social support was highest among people who had not been removed, nor had a relative removed, with over two thirds (68%) reporting High perceived social support (Figure 3).
-Of people who had experienced removal of themselves or a relative, people who had a relative only removed were most likely to report High perceived social support (58%), followed by people who were removed but not had a relative removed (51%) and people who had both been removed themselves and had a relative removed (44%) (Figure 3; Table FC.4).
+Of people who had experienced removal of themselves or a relative, people who had a relative only removed were most likely to report High perceived social support (58%), followed by people who were removed but not had a relative removed (51%) and people who had both been removed themselves and had a relative removed (44%) (Figure 5; Table FC.6).

 Level of mastery, which is the level of control a person feels over their own life, followed a different pattern.
 Level of mastery was similar among people who were removed but did not have a relative removed, people who were not removed and did not have a relative removed, and people who had a relative only removed were most likely to report High mastery (69%, 67% and 66%, respectively).
-Level of mastery was lower for people who had both been removed themselves and had a relative removed, with 55% reporting High mastery (Table FC.4).
+Level of mastery was lower for people who had both been removed themselves and had a relative removed, with 55% reporting High mastery (Table FC.6).

 Almost half (45%) of people who had both been removed themselves and had a relative removed reported a current, diagnosed mental health condition.
-This compared with just under a third (32%) of people who were neither removed nor had a relative removed (Table FC.5).
+This compared with just under a third (32%) of people who were neither removed nor had a relative removed (Table FC.7).

 Experience of violence